Clinical New Zealand Outlast Pakistan To Win 4Th T20I

 But from 94-1 New Zealand lost three wickets, including that of dangerman Mark Chapman for eight, as Pakistan's fielders held catches to back some good bowling by Abbas.

-Dean Foxcroft chipped in with 34 off 26 deliveries and skipper Michael Bracewell added 27 to keep the scoreboard ticking as New Zealand managed 43 in the last five overs.
+Dean Foxcroft chipped in with 34 off 26 deliveries and Bracewell added 27 to keep the scoreboard ticking as New Zealand managed 43 in the last five overs.

 Pakistan were forced to make five changes as wicketkeeper-batter Mohammad Rizwan and Muhammad Irfan Khan were injured while they rested Shaheen Shah Afridi, Naseem Shah and Abrar Ahmed.